FREQUENTLY ASKED QUESTIONS (FAQs)

 Do I have to learn another language?
 Where can I get language training?

-Can I serve as a single or should I get married first before serving overseas?
+Can I serve as a single person or should I get married first before serving overseas?

 You can do either.
 Both have advantages and both singles and married individuals have successfully served on our fields.
-A lot will also depend on the kind of ministry you would like to do on the field.
+In some ways, it will also depend on the kind of ministry you would like to do on the field.

 How do I handle my debts and still go to the mission field?